apache/apisix/docs/en/latest/plugins/prometheus.md

 If you specify label for nonexist APISIX variable, the label value would be "".

+If you specify label not started with "$", the label value would be a constant value.

 Currently, only below metrics are supported:

 * http_status